HitPant/langchain-tutorials/03-langchain-output_parsers/README.md

 from langchain.output_parsers import EnumOutputParser from enum import Enum

-# Define the allowed choices — LLM must pick one of these, nothing else
+# Define the allowed choices: LLM must pick one of these, nothing else
 class Sentiment(str, Enum):
     POSITIVE = "positive"
     NEGATIVE = "negative"